twixxqz/dragonmatrix/README.md

 To run a Python console program, you first need to:
 # install python3
-sudo apt install python3 (ubuntu/debian)
+Go to terminal and type this command: sudo apt install python3 (ubuntu/debian)
 # Run it (it is important to be in the same directory as the file itself)
+To run our Python file
-python3 dragonmatrix.py
+We need to enter this command: python3 dragonmatrix.py

 # And now everything is ready!